-- a.
-The teachers' workday Monday through Friday is from 7:45 A.M. to 3:15 P.M. unless otherwise determined by the site based administrator. - b.
-Teachers must sign in by 7:45 A.M. and out daily at 3:15 P.M. on the forms provided. - c.
-Teachers may not sign in or out for one another. - d.
-Teachers should be in their classrooms by 7:45 A.M. unless assigned morning duty. - e.
+a.
+The teachers' workday Monday through Friday is site specific, but includes a total of 7.5 hours, unless otherwise determined by the site-based administrator.
+See Appendix A b.
+Teachers must sign in by the beginning of the workday and out daily at the end of the workday on the forms provided.

+c.
+Teachers may not sign in or out for one another.

+d.
+Teachers should be in their classrooms by the school site's designated time, unless assigned morning duty.

+e.
 The hours on teacher workdays when students are not present are the same as regular school days, with the exception that one hour may be taken for lunch.